Exclusive: Israeli forces fired on food convoy in Gaza, UN documents and satellite analysis reveals | KRDO

 “It’s really difficult to see how this could be a legal attack,” Janina Dill, co-director at Oxford University’s Institute for Ethics, Law and Armed Conflict, told CNN of the February 5 incident.
 “At a minimum it would look like a very serious violation of international humanitarian law.
 Whether it’s also criminal then depends on questions of intent, which is something that needs to be established in a court of law.”

-UNRWA’s head legal advisor, Philippa Greer, said she was on the convoy when it was hit and posted on X to say that the team were “extremely lucky” no one was injured.
+UNRWA’s head legal advisor for Gaza, Philippa Greer, said she was on the convoy when it was hit and posted on X to say that the team were “extremely lucky” no one was injured.

 Afterwards, the convoy still requested permission to proceed through an Israeli checkpoint that supervises entry into northern Gaza, but it was denied entry.